 Brightly colored foods normally indicate the presence of food dye and other processed ingredients.
-Though this recipe includes four electrifying layers, it’s a surprisingly healthy smoothie!
+Though this healthy smoothie recipe includes four electrifying layers, it’s made using 100% plants and whole foods.

-Now, blending all ingredients together is just fine, but layering different flavors creates a unique smoothie experience… plus it your smoothie will instantly become Instagram-worthy.
-When trying to eat healthy, sometimes you need your food to be eye candy! 😉
+Now, blending all ingredients together is just fine, but layering different flavors creates a unique smoothie experience.
+Plus, your smoothie will instantly become Instagram-worthy.
+When trying to eat healthy, sometimes you need your food to be eye candy!

 Yes, this smoothie looks like it belongs at your 10-year-old daughter’s birthday party.
 Don’t let that fool you!
 Nutrient-dense ingredients make this a loaded recipe—fruits, leafy greens, protein powder, and a unique vegetable.